Nina G

 Bonanza Day — hundreds of cats celebrating with party hats, bandages, champagne and gold coins

 These figures assume dissolution begins in Year 3 — the NNS neuron starts its 2-year dissolve countdown so the full £95M principal is liquid and returned to every holder on Bonanza Day at Year 5.
 Yield continues to be earned and paid to the insurer throughout the dissolve period — cover is unaffected.
 The surplus column is the growth of the treasury above the original £95M stake.
 50% of that goes to holders, 35% to the founder, 15% into the operations kitty to strengthen the next cycle.
-The £95 principal return and the net £5 cost of cover hold in every scenario including flat ICP. $NINAG tokens are held throughout and may appreciate independently.
+The £95 principal return and the net £5 cost of cover hold in every scenario including flat ICP.
+Sell any amount of $NINAG tokens before cycle close and Bonanza rights — the £95 return and surplus share — are lost.
+Cover is entirely separate and unaffected by token activity.
 Illustrative figures — subject to ICP market conditions.

 ICP staking funds